All Episodes

 Where do we go next?

-Well, I think the most important thing is the way in which the Pfizer Court was misled.
+Well, I think the most important thing is the way in which the Pfizer court was misled.

-It was not the whole truth, it was a half-truth.
+It was not the whole truth.

-And a half truth is a lie.
+And a half-truth is a lie.

-And I think there should be an investigation conducted by the inspector general.
+And I think there should be an investigation conducted by the Inspector General.

-Apparently that's going on, but also by the Pfizer Court itself.
+But also by the Pfizer court itself.

 And if it can be done without any consequence based on misleading and incomplete information, then we're all victims.